Licentiate seminar application

 - Book a venue for your chosen defence date on a weekday during semester-time.
 The venue must be located in the Stockholm region so that KI’s students and staff can attend.
 Venues are booked through your own department.

 - Contact your opponent and the members of the Examination Board to make sure that they are available on the date in question, and that the board members are able to take part in the preliminary review of the constituent papers of your thesis.
-Appoint a coordinator from the board and inform him/her of his/her role (see Information to Examination Board).
+Appoint a coordinator from the board and inform him/her of his/her role (see Information for the Examination Board and Seminar Chairperson, licentiate thesis).

 - Contact the printing shop to find out how long it will take to have your thesis printed.
 Request permission to publish from the relevant journals and obtain an ISBN.
 See Printing your thesis.